Biological Science (Sanger Institute)

 Course content

-The Wellcome Sanger Institute occasionally takes on MPhil students providing they have the support of a faculty member at the Institute.
+The Wellcome Sanger Institute occasionally takes on research MPhil students providing they have the support of a faculty member at the Institute.
+To obtain support from a faculty member, students should contact them directly.
+For information on our faculty members’ research interests, please visit the Potential Supervisors page on the Sanger Institute website.

-This is a one-year full-time research MPhil.
+This is a one-year full-time or two-year part-time research MPhil, which starts in October.
 Assessment is by submission of a thesis and an oral examination.
-Students start in October, with the submission of the thesis by the end of August.

 The MPhil aims to provide research opportunities in the field of genomic science that reflect the unique nature of Sanger Institute science, with an emphasis on large-scale, high-throughput approaches and the development of a blend of wet-lab and computational skills.
 The Institute also aims to provide students with general research and transferable skills training in addition to training in their specific research area.